Expression and function of proton-sensing G-protein-coupled receptors in inflammatory pain

 The accumulation of intracellular cAMP was further examined in primary DRG cultures.
 Surprisingly, cAMP accumulation declined with acid stimulation in untreated DRG cultures (Fig. 6C), which suggests a Gi-mediated signaling elicited by acid stimulation.
 At 24 hours after CFA injection, DRG cultures from ipsilateral paws showed higher levels of cAMP after pH 6.4 stimulation (~2-fold increase) than those from contralateral paws (Fig. 6D), although the increase was not great.
 Since acid-induced Gi-signaling was found in primary culture, increased cAMP levels could be resulted from enhancement of Gs-signaling or reduction of Gi-signaling.
 To clarify this point, intracellular [Ca2+] ([Ca2+]i) was examined.
 After pH6.4 stimulation, the same levels of [Ca2+]i were found in contralateral and ipsilateral DRG cultures from CFA-injected mice (Fig. 6E), suggesting that CFA-injection did not enhance or reduce acid-induced Gi- or Gq-signaling.
 PTX treatment before acid stimulation inhibited [Ca2+]i levels in both ipsilateral and contralateral DRG cultures (Fig. 6F), indicating that [Ca2+]i increase found in contralateral and ipsilateral DRG cultures was due to Gi-signaling.
 Accordingly, increased cAMP levels observed in ipsilateral DRG cultures were primarily due to enhancement of Gs-signaling.

-Number of DRG neurons co-expressing TDAG8 and TRPV1 after CFA-induced inflammation
+Co-localization of TDAG8 with TRPV1 increased after inflammation

 OGR1 family members were recently found in DRG, and most (75%~82%) are in small-diameter neurons that are responsible for nociception [28, 29].
 Here, we demonstrated that OGR1 family subtypes are expressed differently in different inflammatory pain states, which suggests that they are involved in neurogenic, short-term and long-term chronic inflammatory pain.
 The receptor TDAG8 with particularly increased expression after CFA-induced inflammation.
 Increased mRNA levels were due to the increased number of neurons expressing TDAG8.
 Given that the number of neurons expressing both TDAG8 and TRPV1 genes was increased as well and that TDAG8 activation sensitized TRPV1 responses to capsaicin, TDAG8 is likely involved in long-term chronic inflammatory pain by sensitizing TRPV1 function.